Cost-Saving Ideas: Overtime Planning and Management

 An audit by the Comptroller’s Office compared the overtime costs for highway employees working an alternate work schedule to the traditional five-day, eight-hour schedule.
 It found that the nine towns examined could have saved between $15,000 and $159,000 in overtime wages by using one of the alternate work schedules.

 In addition, savings for associated costs, such as the employer's share of Social Security and Medicare payroll taxes, workers' compensation premiums, and retirement costs, could increase cost savings an additional 20 percent.

-With such a significant portion of your annual budget dedicated to employee benefits and salaries, it is important to be proactive in your approach to managing these costs.
+With such a significant portion of your annual budget dedicated to employee benefits and salaries, it’s important to be proactive in your approach to managing these costs.

-In implementing actions relating to overtime, keep in mind that the provisions of the federal Fair Labor Standards Act (29 USC Section 201 et seq.) may come into play, as well as collective bargaining principles under the State's Taylor Law (Civil Service Law, article 14).
-Information concerning the provisions of the FLSA is available on the U.S. Department of Labor's website at http://www.dol.gov/whd/regs/compliance/hrg.htm.
+In implementing actions relating to overtime, keep in mind that Federal Fair Labor Standards Act provisions (29 USC Sections 201 et seq.) may come into play, as well as collective bargaining principles under the State's Taylor Law (Civil Service Law article 14).

 1 Personal Service costs may include salaries and wages, as well as the local government’s share of payments for certain other employee benefits.